Find out more about this service and how Hawksford can help you.

 The role of the family office is to unify and consolidate the often complex and varied affairs of the family.
 Some banks and investment houses offer what they call a family office, primarily covering financial services for wealthy families.
 However, we mean something much wider here - not just limited to investments but encompassing every aspect of a family's affairs, from concierge services, private jet and yacht brokerage to trans-jurisdictional, multi-generational wealth management.

-Our family office is not intended to be an add-on service but one which sits at the very heart of the family and offers a central point of contact, bringing together and overseeing all of the other strands.
+Our family office services are not intended to be an add-on but one that sits at the very heart of the family and offers a central point of contact, bringing together and overseeing all of the other strands.

 Who should set up a family office?